fg-research/website/docs/_sources/blog/general/posts/inflation-forecasting-random-forest.rst.txt

     <p>
-    In this post, we will focus on the random forest model introduced in <a href="#references">[2]</a>, which was found to outperform both standard univariate forecasting models such as the AR(1) model and several other machine learning methods including Lasso, Ridge and Elastic Net regressions.
+    In this post, we will focus on the random forest model introduced in <a href="#references">[2]</a>, which was found to outperform both standard univariate forecasting models such as the autoregressive (AR) model and several other machine learning methods including Lasso, Ridge and Elastic Net regressions.
     We will use the random forest model for forecasting the US CPI monthly inflation, which we define as the month-over-month logarithmic change in the US CPI index as in <a href="#references">[2]</a>.